Pi-hils/countryapi/countryapi/README.md

 ## What I can do differently next time
 - Find a way to create dropdown within dropdown (countries).
 - Ouput info for the selected country only.
+- A wireframe of the project, expressing the components clearly.
+- Created a table instead that takes in the titles  - makes it neater and less repetitive

 ### Installation instructions
 - Create a reat app: